stacksjs/nanofaker/docs/intro.md

 ## Get Started

-Check out the [Installation Guide](/install) to get started with nanofaker.
+Check out the [Installation Guide](/install) to get started with ts-mocker.

 ## Changelog

-Please see our [releases](https://github.com/stacksjs/nanofaker/releases) page for more information on what has changed recently.
+Please see our [releases](https://github.com/stacksjs/ts-mocker/releases) page for more information on what has changed recently.

 ## Contributing